 WHO WE ARE

-parental involvement in their children’s education and upbringing,
+- more parental involvement in their children’s education and upbringing,

-radical improvement in student academic achievement, and
+- radical improvement in student academic outcomes, and

 WHY SCHOOL BOARD ELECTIONS ARE IMPORTANT